colin-fraser/queries/README.md

 ```
 -- name: Sales by group
 -- description: an example query.
-Try running with group_by set to country.
+Computes metrics grouped by dimensions.
 If
 --  the description is really long you can just continue on the next line with a
 --  single-space indent.
 -- params: